Disneyland: Inside Story by Randy Bright

 This is a great introduction to Disneyland for so many reasons.
 Randy looks at each ride in the park’s history and presents background information, development, history and humor, when available.
 He takes us through Disneyland’s first ten years, the 1964-65 World’s Fair and back to Disneyland.
 He recounts the struggles to change and plus the park while keeping one step ahead of changing guest demand and technology.
 Randy writes about the years after Walt with poignancy.
 He expresses how the Company pushed forward with Pirates and struggled with the Haunted Mansion–eventually needing to partner with outside companies to produce their newest attractions.

 Bottom Line: This is an amazing reference book and I highly recommend it.
 It is out of print and like many other Disney titles, the price has skyrocketed.
 You will have to buy this title on Amazon or eBay and expect to pay between $75 and $150 for a copy in good shape–I have seen it go as high as $350.00.
 In my collection, this stands as one of the top 5 most important titles that I own.
 Not only for its historical importance, but that it has some of the most amazing photographs of Disneyland available anywhere (except Daveland, of course!).
-If you can snag a copy–go for it.
-You will not be disappointed.
-As I mentioned earlier, this book is the standard reference for Disneyland history, so it has been quoted and used as a primary source quite a bit.
+If you can snag a copy—go for it.
+Disneyland: Inside Story will thrill you!
+This book is the standard reference for Disneyland history, so it has been quoted and used as a primary source quite a bit.
 It is wonderful though and you will enjoy it tremendously.